 Frequently Asked Questions

-From 1st August we will be offering a public outdoor walking tour at 7:00pm on Thursdays, Saturdays & Sundays, with a limited headcount to permit physical distancing.
+We will continue to offer a public outdoor walking tour at 7:00pm on Thursdays, Saturdays and Sundays, with a limited headcount to permit physical distancing.

 You're led around the Old Town of Edinburgh by a deceased tour guide who regales various ghoulish tales of Edinburgh's murky past.
 En route you will meet our infamous "jumper-ooters": costumed ghostly characters employed to appear at inopportune times in an attempt to surprise you.
 Let's hope they appear on cue…